TIBCOSoftware/bpme-samples/how-to/README.md

 This Process project refers to the BOM's global data created in Business Object Model.
 Also the Participant assigned to the user tasks is referring to the Organisation Model mentioned abive.

-Refer to the Case Application Project to create and deploy a Case Application.
+Refer to the [Case Application Project and related ReadMe](https://github.com/TIBCOSoftware/bpme-samples/tree/master/how-to/Create%26Deploy_CaseApplicationProject) to create and deploy a Case Application.

 Note: While deploying the projects they should be deployed in the below order:
 - Orgnanisation Model .rasc